Dietary patterns

 How would food consumption patterns have to change in order to make the best use of what regional food producers can grow, harvest, and catch?
-What if New Englanders were to eat in a healthier way, resembling, on average, the USDA dietary guidelines?
 Volume 1 analyzes dietary patterns across the major food groups to explore if more of our food could be supplied by regional production if we ate in a healthier, more resilient way.
-Although our research does not prescribe the exact way that each person should eat, we are fundamentally suggesting a substantial reduction in sweeteners, fats, and processed foods.
+Although our research does not prescribe how people should eat, we are fundamentally suggesting a substantial reduction in added sweeteners, fats, and processed foods.

 Shifting From Unchanged Eating to Resilient Eating